-I get plenty of emails saying “help”… with nothing else in the email body.
+I get a lot of great questions from my subscribers.
+Some of the emails I received are emails that ask for help… Some emails are just have the word “help”… with nothing else in the email body.
 Now how am I supposed to respond to that?

 So I’m writing this post to explain how I built a massive list of 50000+ subscribers.
 I hope you get to use this post